erardlucien/erardlucien/README.md

 - Software programming

 ## Plan for the future
-- learn how to program a AI-System.
+- learn how to program a AI-System
-- programming in Robotics
+- programming in Robotics 🤖
-- programming Health devices
+- programming Health devices 🏥

 ## Soft skills
 - I can work in team and also independently.